NIAEFEUP/nijobs-be/documentation/docs/offers/create.md

 ## Details

 This endpoint is used to create offers.
-Both Admins and Companies will use it.
+Both Admins and Companies can use it.

 :::info
-If the logged in user is a Company, that account will be the Offer owner.
+If the logged-in user is a Company, that account will be the Offer owner.
 Otherwise, the creation will be done in admin/god mode, which requires permissions.
 :::

-**URL** : `/offer/new`
+**URL** : `/offers/new`

 **Method** : <Highlight level="info" inline>POST</Highlight>